jchatel/quickmail-next-docs/linkedin/sending-linkedin-connection-requests.md

 When enabled, QuickMail will automatically send the connection request without a message if LinkedIn rejects the personalized invite due to limit restrictions.
 Since LinkedIn generally allows more connection requests without a message, this helps maximize the number of requests that can be sent.

-Otherwise, we will automatically reschedule and retry the LinkedIn connection request with message the following day.
+Otherwise, we will automatically reschedule the LinkedIn connection request with message the following day.

-## How many LinkedIn connection requests can I send?**
+## How many LinkedIn connection requests can I send?

 LinkedIn imposes its own weekly limits on connection requests, and these limits can vary from account to account.